colinccook/throwaway-dotnet10-aspire-localstack-sqs-repeater/README.md

 - WorkerRepeater creates SQS topics if they don't exist.
 In prod, we want our cloud landscape to have been already created.
 I want to research alternative ways to set up these queues
 - WorkerRepeater isn't efficiently polling the InputQueue
 - Run some sort of local Observability
+- I'd love to write an integration test that proves the functionality
+  - One test to prove the happy path (one input = one output)
+  - One test with a bad payload to go into a dead letter queue